 Want a great way to participate in your state’s pro-life movement?
 Attend your state’s Pro-Life Lobby Day!
-This is a fantastic way to make a presence as the pro-life generation, and show your state the pro-life generation stands for LIFE!
+Or, if there isn’t one planned but something important is happening, plan your own.
+This is a fantastic way to make a presence as the Pro-Life Generation and show your state that we stand for LIFE.

-- Contact your Regional Coordinator to help research details of the legislation you’re considering.
+- Contact your SFLA Regional Coordinator by emailing [yourstate]@studentsforlife.org to help research details of the legislation you’re considering.

-- Contact your local Right to Life chapter or State affiliate to discuss their position and what steps they’ve taken.
-(Your Regional Coordinator will most-likely already have a working relationship with them and can help with this as well.)
+- Contact your local Right to Life chapter or State affiliate and other groups to discuss their position and what steps they’ve taken.
+Your Regional Coordinator will most likely already have a working relationship with them and can help with this as well.

-- Find your representative’s contact online and email to try to set up an official meeting.
-If they do not respond, or if they decline the meeting, you are still able to show up and knock on their door to talk with a staffer.
-Ideally, a scheduled meeting will be more productive.
+- Find your representative’s contact info online and email to try to set up an official meeting.
+If they do not respond, or if they decline the meeting, you can still show up and knock on their door to talk with a staffer.
+Your persistence and won’t-take-no-for-an-answer attitude will certainly be noted.
+But, ideally, a scheduled meeting will be more productive.

 - Lobby days only need a few people to be successful, but a large group can get more attention and have a great visual impact showing how many people truly care enough to go to a representative’s office in person.